menu icon

 • 2 tablespoons cornstarch

-• 2 tablespoons sweetener
+• 2 tablespoons sugar or sweetener

 • salt and pepper To taste and optional.
 See notes.